- Read our review guidelines

 The kayak reportedly does track well both tandem and solo.
 Just make sure you keep it away from any waves more than moderately choppy.
 Like any sit-on-top kayak, it isn’t really built for any vigorous surf.

-Includes paddles and holders.
+Includes paddles and multiple holders.

-3: Lifetime 10 Foot Sport Fisher Tandem Kayak
+7: Lifetime 10 Foot Sport Fisher Tandem Kayak

 - Length: 10 ft

 - Width: 36 inches